bridgecrew-perf6/markbind-deploy/README.md

   - A sample version number is '3.1.1'

 ### keepFiles
 Whether to keep the files in the published branch before pushing.
+This is a boolean parameter.
 - false
   - This is the default value
 - true
-  - THis will make the published branch keep the existing files before an update is made.
+  - This will make the published branch keep the existing files before an update is made.

 ### rootDirectory (MarkBind CLI arguments)
 The directory to read source files from.